dward2/BME547/Lectures/unit_testing.md

 In general, good modular coding will separate code for getting user input and doing screen output into separate functions so that all remaining functions can be easily tested with defined input parameters and returns.
-However, there may be times where a function that gets user input or does screen output may need to be tested.
+However, there may be times when a function that gets user input or does screen output may need to be tested.
 See
 [Unit Testing of User Input/Output with pytest](./unit_testing_input_output.md) for information on doing such testing.

-## Exercise
+## Optional TDD Practice
 __Goal__:  Develop a Python function that:
 * receives as parameters two tuples, `(x1, y1), (x2, y2)`, that represent two
 (x, y) coordinates on a plane,